eansengchang/OogieBoogieBot/README.md

 ### Automative commands:
 The bot also automates commands such as nicknaming all members or automatic roles.
 The bot could also give automatic roles to all new members.

+### Economy commands:
+This bot also has a global economy accross all servers with a range of commands such as work, crime, steal and view the richest people.

 ### Fun commands:
 This includes meme command or 8ball.